 Decent Homes Standard (DHS)

 The Decent Homes Standard (DHS) is a legally defined baseline for what counts as a “decent” home.
 It started in social housing but, under the Renters’ Rights Act, is being modernised and extended to the private rented sector (PRS) for the first time, with implementation tied to later phases of the Act.
-This is currently signposted for the middle of 2030s following consultation.
+In January 2026, the UK government confirmed that The new Decent Homes Standard will apply to the private rented sector from 2035.

 For landlords, the DHS will sit alongside the Housing Health and Safety Rating System (HHSRS).
 HHSRS focuses on hazards.
 The Decent Homes Standard sets a clearer, positive standard.
 In broad terms a decent home must: